HaplyHaptics/Getting-Started/The-Haply-Development-Kit/README.md

 available Arduino Shields.

-Two L298P Motor drivers are incorporated into the board, allowing the Haply control board the ability to precisely control up to four DC motors.
+Two L298P Motor drivers are incorporated into the board, allowing the Haply board the ability to precisely control up to four DC motors.

-The Haply control board is fully compatible with the Arduino IDE and programmable through the Native USB port.
+The Haply board is fully compatible with the Arduino IDE and programmable through the Native USB port.

 ## Technical Specifications